fraco-oxza/final-ia/REPORT.md

 2. **Oversampling (SMOTE)**: Generate synthetic samples for rare classes to balance the training distribution.

-3. **Ordinal Regression**: Use a loss function that penalizes predictions based on ordinal distance (e.g., predicting 3 for true 9 should cost more than predicting 8).
+3. **Weighted Ordinal Loss**: Enhance our ordinal regression by weighting errors based on ordinal distance (e.g., predicting 3 for true 9 should cost more than predicting 8).

 4. **Feature Engineering**: Create polynomial features, interaction terms, or domain-specific ratios that may be more predictive.